 This is known as the entourage effect, which is a perfectly balanced combination of terpenes that produce a certain type of high.
 However, you’ll notice in both Delta 8 and Delta 9 products that have been made into a vape cartridge; the specific type of THC is extracted and made into a distillate.
 Therefore, the Terpenes are added in order to help produce the flavor and experience of how it would be experienced in raw flowers.

 Another similarity between Delta 8 and Delta 9 are the products.
 You’re able to find the same products available for Delta 9 in the form of Delta 8.
 The exception is in raw flowers that you can smoke, this is because Hemp doesn’t naturally produce high amounts of Delta 8 THC.
-However, Delta 8 is a natural occurring cannabinoid found in Hemp.
+However, Delta 8 is a naturally occurring cannabinoid found in Hemp.
 In other words, there is no raw flower that naturally produces high amounts of Delta 8 THC like there is for Delta 9 THC.

-The solution is infusing Delta 8 THC into raw Hemp flower.
+The solution is infusing Delta 8 THC into raw Hemp flowers.
 We get raw Hemp flower and infuse it with Delta 8 THC in order to make a product that you are able to smoke.
 This is perfect for people who enjoy the traditional way of consuming THC, instead of having to resort to vaping or edibles.

 If you don’t understand the hype behind Delta 8 THC and have been asking, why don’t people just smoke weed instead?
 The answer is people living in certain states don’t have that option.
-In order to legally be able to get high they have to resort to Delta 8 THC.
-However, some users prefer the mild high that Delta 8 produces because for them, Delta 9 THC is way too harsh.
+In order to legally be able to get high, they have to resort to Delta 8 THC.
+However, some users prefer the mild high that Delta 8 produces because, for them, Delta 9 THC is way too harsh.
 Whatever the reason for choosing one cannabinoid over the other, Delta 8 is here to stay and getting more popular by the day.